Service and App improvement in response to transportation challenge

 Based on our personas and the plan MTA has proposed, we reached out to people who have other choices of transportation rather than the L Train.
 We interviewed city-bike riders, scooter riders, and shared-bus service users.

-So we looked into the Appstore and Google Play to see customer reviews of Chariot.
+We looked into the Appstore and Google Play to see customer reviews of Chariot.

 - Users cannot see the future bus schedule